praveenramakrishnan/BPM-tissue-simulation/examples/mie_scattering/simple_mie_example/README.md

-This program computes the electric field due to a spherical scatterer placed at origin under plane wave illumination.
+This program computes the electric field due to a spherical scatterer centered at origin under plane wave illumination.

-The function "mie_series" calculates the complex amplitude of the electric and magnetic fields for a plane wave, linearly polarised in the x-direction, propagating in the positive z-direction, for a sphere located at the origin.
+The function "mie_series" calculates the complex amplitude of the electric and magnetic fields for a plane wave, linearly polarised in the x-direction, propagating in the positive z-direction, for a sphere centered at the origin.

 Where: